SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <img src='assets/images/readme/store-page.PNG'>
 <ul>
 <li>The shop page displays the existing designs available for purchase.
 The images cards have a small shadow behind them to appear as if they are projecting slightly from the screen with a two-line tag line below each.</li>
-<li>The images are repsonsive and will justify across the screen depending on the width.</li>
+<li>The images are responsive and will justify across the screen depending on the width.</li>
 </ul>

 **Gallery**